 Following the traditional pattern of the business cycle, the American economy has consistently encountered both boom and bust periods.
 Although wars have often been the answer to ending American recessions, the influence of the global economy and sound domestic economic policies have also helped to right the ship.

-Note: Median home prices were sourced from the Census website unless otherwise indicated.
-Inflation rates are from the Bureau of Labor Statistics.
+Note: Median home prices were sourced from the U.S. Census Bureau and inflation rates were sourced from the Bureau of Labor Statistics.